replicatedhq/help-center/content/guides/ship-with-docker-swarm/installing.md

 {{< linked_headline "Securing the Dashboard" >}}

-Next, you will be presented with the option to set a password for the Replcated dashboard.
+Next, you will be presented with the option to set a password for the Replicated dashboard.
 Replicated supports anonymous, password, and LDAP based authentication.
 Anonymous is useful for private testing instances, but since this is a public instance, we will want to set a password.
 Choose password authentication, set a password, and hit Continue.

 {{< linked_headline "Preflight Checks" >}}